-Blueprint for Going Green provides an insider’s account of the remarkable results of this landmark ruling and the foundation it spawned.
-Over the following decades, the VEE helped to grow the fledgling environmental movement in Virginia into a powerful force for protecting the state’s water quality and conserving its landscape.
+This powerful book provides an insider's account of the remarkable results of this landmark ruling and the foundation that it spawned.
+Over the following decades, the Virginia Environmental Endowment helped to grow the fledgling environmental movement in Virginia into a powerful force for protecting the state's water quality and conserving its landscape.
 This inspiring story reveals how a small group can make a profound difference by engaging in public policy work, funding science to advance public policy, and helping to build a lasting and effective citizen-led environmental movement.

 In 1977, an ecological disaster on the James River led to the creation of the Virginia Environmental Endowment, which offers grants to support environmental protection.